dustinmaas/simple-aiml-workflow/inference-server/README.md

 - Retrieve models from the Model Server using UUIDs or name/version combinations
 - Cache models locally for improved performance
-- Run inference on ONNX models using ONNXRuntime
+- Run inference on ONNX models using ONNX Runtime
 - Automatically detect model input shapes and adapt input formats
 - Support for model versioning